tomsWebConsulting/twcsl/Block/Form/Form Block Multi-Language/README.md

 ## Install

 * Add code from file **[form block multi-language.html][2]** to Page Settings > Advanced > Page Header Code Injection for the page.
-Please see [per-page code injection][3].
+Refer to [Per-page code injection][3] for details.

 * Add code from one of the following language files **before** the **form block multi-language** code.